rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

     data in the E-Business Suite. <br />
     All end-user connections connect as APPS after being authenticated by using the APPLSYSPUB schema. <br />
-    The APPS schema must have same password as the APPLSYS and APPS_NE schemas. </td>
+    The APPS schema must have the same password as the APPLSYS and APPS_NE schemas. </td>
   </tr>
   <tr>
     <td>APPSLSYS</td>
     <td>Owns the foundation objects (AD_* and FND_* tables) of the E-Business
     Suite that are used to define users, menus and so on. <br />
-    The APPLSYS schema must have same password as the APPS and APPS_NE schemas. </td>
+    The APPLSYS schema must have the same password as the APPS and APPS_NE schemas. </td>
   </tr>
   <tr>
     <td>APPS_NE</td>
     <td>Is the new non-edition runtime ‘APPS’ user for the E-Business Suite. <br />
-    The APPS_NE schema must have same password as the APPLSYS and APPS schemas. </td>
+    The APPS_NE schema must have the same password as the APPLSYS and APPS schemas. </td>
   </tr>
 </table>